i-RIC/gui_user_manual/source/02/02_windows.rst

 :numref:`image_iric_main_window` shows the iRIC main window.

 It uses a standard interface, with a menu bar and a toolbar.
-Menu bar and tool bar are explained in :ref:`sec_menubar_and_toolbar`.
+Menu bar, tool bar and status bar are explained in :ref:`sec_menubar_and_toolbar_status_bar`.

 When using iRIC, you can open various subwindows that meet your needs inside the main window.
 The [Pre-processing Window] opens as soon as you